Tag: Holy Spirit

 Our Advocates – A Pentecost Sermon On John 15:26-27; 16:4-15

 In today’s gospel Jesus talks about the coming of the Advocate, the Spirit of Truth.
 What if the Advocate, in whatever ways she or he shows up, comes not to advocate to another on our behalf but to advocate to us on our own behalf?
 They are truth tellers for us.
-They call us more deeply into our authentic selves.
-They are the ones who transform and change our lives.
-Who are those people for you?
+They call us more… Read more

 Letting Peace Hold Our Wounds – A Pentecost Sermon On John 20:19-23